 Just when the MC thought everyone was done, a Tornado forms in the distance.

 A Giant meteor is headed towards the planet threatening to distroy everyone...

 Write about a time when you were a kid at school, and the whole class practice an emergency disaster drill of some kind.
-Could've been an earthquake drill, a fire drill, a flood drill, a tornado drill; whatever you experienced.
+It could have been an earthquake drill, a fire drill, a flood drill, a tornado drill; whatever you experienced.